-17.3 Show of hands
+17.3 Votina

-Unless a recorded vote is demanded under Rules 17.4, the chairman will take the vote by show of hands, or if there is no dissent, by the affirmation of the meeting.
+Unless a recorded vote is demanded under Rule 17.4, the chairman will take the vote by either show of hands or electronic means, or if there is no dissent, by the affirmation of the meeting.
+The ruling of the Chairman as to the voting methodology to be used will be final.